realpython/python-guide/docs/scenarios/gui.rst

 PySimpleGUI
 ------
-`PySimpleGUI <https://pysimplegui.readthedocs.io/>`_ is a  wrapper for the Tkinter.
-The amount of code required to implement custom GUIs is much shorter using PySimpleGUI than if the same GUI were written directly using tkinter.
-Having Tkinter as a base results in the ability to run on a larger number of platforms than other GUI frameworks.
+`PySimpleGUI <https://pysimplegui.readthedocs.io/>`_ is a  wrapper for Tkinter and Qt (others on the way).
+The amount of code required to implement custom GUIs is much shorter using PySimpleGUI than if the same GUI were written directly using tkinter or Qt.
+PySimpleGUI code can be "ported" between GUI frameworks by changing import statement.

 .. code-block:: console